Tin Mine Cottage

 Gas central heating with electric stove.
 Electric oven and hob, microwave, fridge, washer/dryer, 2 x TVs with Freeview, DVD, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Travel cot on request (no cot bedding provided).
+Travel cot and highchair on request (no cot bedding provided).
 Stairgate.
 Off road parking for 1 car, additional roadside parking in front of cottage.
 Courtyard garden with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop, pub and fish and chip shop 8 mins walk.

 At a glance

 About the location